nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `/v free i/VOLUNTEER_INDEX d/AVAILABLE_DATES`

-* The index refers to the number on the left of the event and volunteer's name in their respective lists.
+* The index refers to the number on the left of the volunteer's name.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Date **must be in yyyy-MM-dd** 2024-11-28
 * Multiple **dates must be separated by a comma** although spacing is optional 2024-11-28, 2024-11-29, 2024-11-30, ...